OptimiumHealth/Blazor-WASM-Server/README.md

 ## Prerequisites

-Visual Studio 2019 16.3.0 Preview 2.0 and ASP.Net Core 3.0 Preview 8.
+Visual Studio 2019 16.3.0 Preview 3.0 and ASP.Net Core 3.0 Preview 9.

+The two files in the solution items that are the nuget package for Logging 3.0.0-P9 need to be placed in a local nuget directory.

-The project will be updated to Preview 9 when it is released (with a likely update to VS also).
+The project will be updated to DNC 3.0.0 when it is released (with a likely update to VS also).